 Your company voice is just one element in your company’s brand.
 We initially created the voice scale to add some direction to copywriting, but it has proven to be a useful first step before defining other brand elements, including the logo, color, and font selection.

 The Brand Voice Scale can be a useful tool to refer to as an initial brand is developed or during rebranding to help ensure that all the brand elements work together.

 If your company serves vastly different audiences you may want to consider establishing different voices for different audiences.
 This only works if your communication channels are different for each audience.

 While it is important to be consistent, your content creators do need to use judgement and break the guidelines when necessary.
 If your brand uses humor, when a customer is having a problem with your product or service a little humor could inject a little levity that reduces the stress.
 Or it could piss them off any you lose them as a customer.
 Always keep in mind the goal of each piece of content and the mindset of the content consumer, and adjust accordingly.

-The need for defining your company voice should seem obvious (at least now that it’s been pointed out to you) as your company grows, but many medium sized businesses have never taken the time to define it.
+The need to define your company voice becomes obvious as your company grows.
+Many small and medium sized businesses haven’t taken the time to define it, making it difficult to get help from professional content writers.
+When you need content now you don’t have time or resources to go through a comprehensive branding exercise.
 The Brand Voice Scale is a simple tool that you can use to quickly make your communications more consistent.

 Download the Brand Voice Scale Word document to quickly define your own brand voice.